vesuxyz/docs/docs/explore/vaults.md

 sidebar_position: 4
 ---

-Vaults on Vesu offer a new way to __earn yield on any asset__.
-These are automated, trust-minimized DeFi strategies built on top of Vesu lending markets and other Starknet platforms.
-Vault curators are able to launch flexible vault strategies, bringing new opportunities to earn on Starknet.
+Vaults on Vesu are programmable yield strategies: automated, trust-minimized, and open to anyone.
+Curators can design and launch custom vaults that interact with Vesu lending markets and other DeFi protocols on Starknet.

-## What to know
+## Core features

-Here’s what makes Vesu Vaults special:
+Vesu Vaults are designed to be secure, flexible, and composable.
+Each vault follows a clearly defined structure:

-- Vaults are launched and managed by professional third-party curators
+- Launched and managed by professional third-party curators
 - Deposits are instant and non-custodial
 - Withdrawals follow a strategy-specific delay, allowing the vault to optimize capital efficiency while maintaining a liquidity buffer
-- Each vault follows a **strategy mandate** that ensures funds are only used as defined by the strategy, enforced onchain
+- Enforced onchain **strategy mandate** ensures funds are only used as defined
-- A vault's **Assets under Management (AuM)**, and vault share price, is informed by a trustless onchain **AuM Oracle**
+- A vault’s **Assets under Management (AuM)** and share price are calculated by a trustless onchain **NAV Oracle**
-- Vaults can include fees for: management, performance, or redemption
+- Optional fee configurations: management, performance, or redemption

 ## Use cases